ivanfretes/ivanfretes/README.md

 ### Hi there, i am Iván Fretes 👋

+Passionate about learning, reading, drawing and programming.

+I have the opportunity to work on projects for various areas (Hotels, Travel Agencies, Universities, Real Estate, etc).
+I also have experience as a freelance and external consultant.

+I am fond of entrepreneurships (startups), social projects, marketing research, Data Science and Machine Learning.

 <!--
 **ivanfretes/ivanfretes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.